My husband and I love exploring new places. Currently, we reside in Utah. Someday, we would like to travel all across the United States.

 - Using the same wok, fry the paste until it is fragrant.
 Add some water and let it simmer.

-- Add the fried anchovies, tamarind paste, ketchup, salt, and palm sugar.
+- Combine the fried anchovies, tamarind paste, salt, and palm sugar.
 Taste.
 If it is too spicy, add more sugar.

 - Let it simmer on a lower heat.
 When it becomes thickened, it should be done.

-- Place the sambal into bowls and serve immediately with steamed white rice or fried rice.
+- Place the sambal into a serving bowl, and serve immediately with steamed white rice or fried rice.

 © 2019 Liza